icarusfactor/opensim-install/README.md

 The changes here will reflect the switch from default SQLite to mysql.
-By selecting Standalone.ini it will also need StandaloneCommon.ini says do not hcange any option in Standalone.ini but I ended up chaning the null to mysql since we were using mysql.
+By selecting Standalone.ini it will also need StandaloneCommon.ini says do not change any option in Standalone.ini
 ```
 BASEPATH/opensim/bin/config-include/Standalone.ini
 ```